 The only way to tell the difference between the “dawn phenomenon” and the “somogyi effect” is to take a blood sugar reading at about 3am during the night.

 If blood sugar is high throughout the night – you are probably experiencing the dawn phenomenon.

-If blood sugar falls too low during the night, and then goes high in the morning – you are probably experiencing “rebound hyperglycemia” (the Somogyi effect.)
+If blood sugar falls too low during the night, and then goes high in the morning – you are probably experiencing “rebound hyperglycemia” (.)